Mobi-$\pi$: Mobilizing Your Robot Learning Policy: The Framework

 \section{The \name{} Framework}

-Given a visuomotor manipulation policy $\pi$ trained with imitation learning~\cite{chi2023diffusionpolicy, shafiullah2022behavior} on data recorded from one or a limited set of robot poses or viewpoints, we are interested in deploying $\pi$ on a mobile robot in an unseen scene $S$.

-To study policy mobilization, we propose the \name~framework, which includes metrics to quantify the difficulty of mobilizing a given policy (Section~\ref{sec:metric}), a suite of simulated mobile manipulation tasks to benchmark methods and policies for mobilization (Section~\ref{sec:suite}), as well as baseline methods (Section~\ref{sec:baselines}).
+To study policy mobilization in more depth, we propose the \name~framework, which includes metrics to quantify the difficulty of mobilizing a given policy (Section~\ref{sec:metric}), a suite of simulated mobile manipulation tasks to benchmark methods and policies for mobilization (Section~\ref{sec:suite}), as well as several visualization tools.